 A riveting historical murder mystery set in Sweden's far north - to delight fans of The Name of the Rose

-"So much to relish here . . . the plot is gripping, there's a beautifully handled thread on reading and writing, and the writing is just lovely!"
+"So much to relish here . . . the plot is gripping, and the writing is just lovely!"
 DIANE SETTERFIELD, author of Once Upon A River

 "The year's most memorable narrator . . .
 An unusual and intriguing crime story" SUNDAY TIMES BOOKS OF THE YEAR

 "Niemi succeeds in constructing a story that works as a murder mystery and as a compelling study of a dangerously inward-looking community" SUNDAY TIMES "A riveting, psychologically astute mystery . . .
 It is not to be missed" BOOKLIST